thiagomfsup/gildedrose-refactoring-kata/README.md

 Since `ItemCategory` has an `ItemUpdateStrategy` object aggregated, introducing a new category will cause (most likely) a strategy for update to be created as well.
 Seems that it's not an issue for this problem domain, but it doesn't smell good...

+### 4th Iteration
+**Goals**:: introduce support to "Conjured" items.

+The "CONJURED" category has been created, so was the `ConjuredItemUpdateStrategy` class.
+Unit tests for Conjured items was added as well.